-With our Norwegian King and Sweet Scottish Prince left out of Scott Parker’s 25-man squad for this season’s Premier League campaign, it looks like the end for our dynamic pair in the middle.
+With our Norwegian King and Sweet Scottish Prince now departed from Craven Cottage.
 Jack J Collins pens an epithet to two men who changed everything.

 Let’s begin with a brief recap of Johansen and McDonald’s first few months with Fulham.
 McDonald signed from Wolves on 22th July 2015, whilst Johansen joined from Celtic on 26th August, with the Championship season already underway.

 Having survived relegation by the skin of our teeth the previous campaign, Fulham open their league season against recently relegated Newcastle United.
 The midfield trio are newly-signed Kevin McDonald alongside Ryan Tunnicliffe at the base, with Tom Cairney, wearing the captain’s armband, in front of them.
 Fulham, showing a newly-found steel in the centre, grind out an impressive 1-0 win over the title favourites.

 10th September 2016

 Fulham play Birmingham City at Craven Cottage, where Slavisa Jokanovic opts for a midfield three of McDonald, Johansen and Cairney for the first time.
 Johansen is substituted after just 32 minutes of his full debut, replaced by Jozabed.

 The next we see of Johansen is when he comes on against Bristol City at half time, with Fulham trailing 1-0 to a Tammy Abraham strike.
 Fulham lose the game 4-0, with Kevin McDonald being sent off in the second half.